hash-org/hashc/docs/src/features/functions.md

 ## Grammar

-The grammar for function definitions is as follows:
+The grammar for function definitions and function types is as follows:

 ```
 function_param =